Fun Midwest Spring Getaways

 Unplug from the modern everyday on a nostalgic, kitschy, friendlier-than-a-front-porch run down the Midwest stretch of the Mother Road.
 Pick a short stretch to explore on a weekend, or take a longer road trip to enjoy all the unique finds along the way—including the Launching Pad's 27-foot-tall Gemini Giant in Wilmington, Illinois.

 Before throngs of summer tourists descend on Lake Superior's northern Wisconsin shore, discover the natural beauty that blossoms everywhere in tiny Bayfield.
-Starting about mid-May, when 40,000 daffodils unfurl along State-13 leading into town, springtime visits reveal sights, sounds and scents that Midwesterners welcome after a long winter.
+Starting about mid-May, when more than 50,000 daffodils unfurl along State-13 leading into town, springtime visits reveal sights, sounds and scents that Midwesterners welcome after a long winter.
 Bike along the shoreline, visit one of the area orchards, tour gardens and take a walking tour to explore this lakeside town.

 Adams County, Ohio